About Fire Core

-- Due to the intermittent and response-oriented nature of this team, we will have both day-long on call shifts, as well as shorter “walkaround” shifts.
+- Due to the intermittent and response-oriented nature of this team, we will have both 24 hour Officer of the Day shifts, as well as shorter 6 hour “walkaround” shifts.

 - We will have people for “red dot” training in fire safety and perimeters, acting as fire safety volunteers for the larger burns, and inspection of fire art.

 - Fire art will be inspected for placement and general safety concerns (e.g. is it constructed using appropriate materials, do you have fire extinguishers).
-Approved fire art will be given a tag – any operation of untagged fire art should be called in to FAST.
+Approved fire art will be given a tag – any operation of untagged fire art should be called in.

-- FAST will also be responsible for verifying during the event that approved fire pits are properly attended, have the proper safety supplies, and that no additional fire pits are created.
+- Fire pits are properly attended, have the proper safety supplies, and that no additional fire pits are created.

 - Contributions to the Afterburn report concerning fire safety statistics and incidents at the event.